 - Dennie-morgan line or puffy eyelids.

 - Long face syndrome: a disorder to which the face grows in an excessive amount in the vertical dimension.

 - Intranasal corticosteroids: can be available over the counter.

-    - Nasal steroid sprays: takes several days to kick in.
+- Nasal steroid sprays: takes several days to fully take effect.

 - Immunotherapy: can help achieve long term control.

 - Otitis media with effusions.